 No matter which option you choose, you also need a domain name and a hosting account.
-Unless you anticipate receiving thousands of visitors per day, you can start with an affordable shared hosting account.
+Unless you anticipate receiving thousands of visitors daily, you can start with an affordable shared hosting account.
 Shared hosting can cost between $5 and $15 per month.
-The hosting provider you choose may even include a free domain name, which often costs $15 to $20 per year.
+Your hosting provider may even include a free domain name, which often costs $15 to $20 per year.

 Your domain name should match your business name.
 This helps maintain a consistent image, which makes it easier for people to rediscover your artwork after visiting your website once or twice.

 How To Launch An Artist WordPress Site With BlueHost